METU-MMI-DeepLearning/MMI713_Deep_Learning/AWS_Setup.md

 <p align='center'>-------------------------------------------------------</p>

 4. First you should choose an AMI (software package).
-During the semester we will use “AISE Tensorflow 1.7 CUDA Python 3.6 CPU Notebook”.
+During the semester we will use “AISE Tensorflow 1.7 Python 3.6 CPU Notebook”.

 ![AMI Select](/assets/AWS_Setup_F_18/004_Instances_2.png?raw=true)